-In 2015 alone, 127,500 Americans died from drug- or alcohol-induced causes or suicide.
+In 2017, 151,800 Americans died from drug- or alcohol-induced causes or suicide.
 That is 416 deaths per day, 17 per hour, and one person dying of a preventable cause every three and a half minutes.
 Projections say it will only get worse.

 But there are solutions if we choose to act.
 A full-scale National Resilience Strategy can move us in the right direction.

 Life expectancy in the U.S. decreased for the last two years for the first time in two decades – and the increase in drug, alcohol and suicide deaths are three major factors.
 These trends are a wake-up call that there is a serious crisis in this country.
 They are signals of grave underlying concerns facing too many Americans – about pain, despair, disconnection and lack of opportunity – and the urgent need to address them.

 If trends continue, 1.6 million more people could die from the preventable causes of drugs, alcohol and suicide by 2025.

 Only about one in 10 people with substance use disorders receive recommended treatment.

 We need a National Resilience Strategy that takes a comprehensive approach – including prevention, early identification of issues and effective treatment.
 Band-Aid interventions are not enough.
 The Pain in the Nation report highlights more than 60 research-based policies, practices and programs to reduce substance use, alcohol misuse and suicide – and promote better well-being for all Americans.

 Expand and scale up evidence-based efforts to deploy a full scale strategy against opioids, excessive alcohol use, and rising suicide rates.

 Prioritize prevention, reduce risk factors and promote resilience in children, families and communities.